Fragility of surface states in non-Wigner Dyson topological insulators: AIII insulator in three dimensions

+In the language of Sec.\ \ref{sec:AIII}, the sign of $u_{{\rm f},\xx}$ thus corresponds to two different bulk gauge choices for the detachment of surface and bulk, see Eq.~(\ref{eq:deltaCh}).
+Alternatively, in the language of the phenomenological surface theory of Sec.\ \ref{sec:AIII2}, different signs of $u_{{\rm f},\xx}$ represent different perturbations coupling the dispersing surface band and the degrees of freedom of the external band, see Eq.~(\ref{eq:HA2}).
+The parity constraint on the Chern number of the surface band implies that for the minimal class-AIII insulator, detaching the surface band is not possible without inducing surface Berry curvature.

-For later reference, we mention that the question whether or not states in a surface band with winding number one (as is the case for the model we investigate here) are localized at energy $E$ can be answered by considering the integrated Berry curvature carried by the states with energy $\varepsilon_k$ between $0$ and $E$.
+In Sec.\ \ref{sec:FT} we show that the question whether or not states in a surface band with winding number one (as is the case for the model we investigate here) are localized at energy $E$ in the presence of weak disorder can be answered by considering the integrated Berry curvature carried by the states with energy $\varepsilon_k$ between $0$ and $E$.
 Hereto we define

 The field theoretical analysis of such a system in the presence of disorder, see Sec.~\ref{sec:FT}, then shows that states are delocalized at energy $E$ if

 Since $\theta(0) = \pi$, this condition is consistent with the topological surface states at $E=0$ being delocalized.